Ministry of Public Security (Poland): Organization

 Two new departments were formed in addition to departments and sections created for the Resort Bezpieczeństwa Publicznego (RBP) forming the core of MBP or UB in January 1945.
-On September 6, 1945, from the existing structure of Department II emerged three additional departments: Department IV commanded by Aleksander Wolski-Dyszko, Department V commanded by Julia Brystygier, and Department VI headed by Teodor Duda (pl).
+On September 6, 1945, from the existing structure of Department I emerged three additional departments: Department IV commanded by Aleksander Wolski-Dyszko, Department V commanded by Julia Brystygier, and Department VI headed by Teodor Duda (pl).
 In July 1946, further changes were enacted.
 UB was divided into eight (8) departments, five of which dealt with operational cases, including Counter-espionage (Dep 1), Technical operations and technology (Dep 2), Fighting underground resistance (Dep 3), Protection of economy (Dep 4), and Counteraction of hostile penetration and church influences (Dep 5).

 In June 1948 the Secret Office was established for Internal counter-intelligence.
 The Special Office conducted surveillance on members of the MPB itself.
 On March 2, 1949, the Special Bureau was established, renamed in 1951 simply as Department Ten.
 Department 10 conducted surveillance of high-ranking members of the Polish United Workers' Party and people associated with them.